 Q1.
 Who is making the application?

 Who is the lead partner and who are the other organisations involved in the partnership?
 Interested areas may want to list wider partnerships in place.
-Please include the name and contact details of a single CEO best able to field queries about the application. contact details of a single edge cest acte to field queries about the application.
-O2 DI Q2.
+Please include the name and contact details of a single CEO best able to field queries about the application.

+Q2.
 Please provide a brief description of the site.
 (500 words max.)

 Please outline the name, location, total planned size (in housing units) as well as naming the local planning authority for the site.
 Please also outline the phase of the planning process, expected build-out rate and completion date for this site.